 Old Town: Historic district with sightseeing, hotels, and Mexican eateries

-No matter where you choose to stay in San Diego, proximity to the beach, recreational activities, and main tourist sites is easy to find in a safe setting.
+No matter where you choose to stay in San Diego, proximity to the beach, things to do, and main tourist sites are easy to find in a safe setting.

 The Best Times To Visit San Diego

 Thanks to near-perfect weather, San Diego can make a fantastic getaway almost any time of year.
-However, some periods offer distinct advantages:
+Different seasons offer distinct advantages:

 Summer (June-August): Warmest, sunniest weather but also peak crowds and prices at the beach areas.
 Coastal fog/overcast can linger in mornings.